mahj79/jmaho_blog/blogposts/Machine_Learning_Part_One.md

 ---
 title: 'Neural Networks and Machine Learning (Part 1)'
 date: '2024-07-10'
-description: The first post in Jack's machine learning series.
+description: The first post of a three part series, in Jack's machine learning series.
+This post will cover the basics of neural networks and machine learning.
 image: /images/Neural_Network_Drawing.jpg
 ---